tony-oliver/mdview/README.md

 ### Packages

-This program uses the `gtkmm-4.0` package for its windowing framework (which wraps the C-only `GTK 4+` package into C++ classes).
+This program uses the `gtkmm-4.0` package for its windowing framework (which wraps the C-only `GTK4+` package into C++ classes).

-For an HTML-viewing widget within the `GTK 4+` framework, it uses the WebKit-GTK bindings.
+For an HTML-viewing widget within the `GTK4+` framework, it uses the WebKit-GTK bindings.

 The original choice for the Markdown-to-HTML converter was to use the [cmark](https://github.com/commonmark/cmark) package (the reference implementation